Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Information Versus Data

-\subsection{Total versus incomplete information}
+\subsection{Total Versus Incomplete~Information}

-In thermodynamics, setting a data-bit into the S state, by removing the partition between two compartments containing a single particle (1st step of Landauer erasure), is reversible or not depending on whether the initial value of the bit is known or not\,\cite{Maroney2005} (see figure \ref{known_unknown}).
-This problem is the same as that of the Gibbs paradoxes and the solution also: thermodynamics considers the case where the observer has an incomplete information about the system, whereas Landauer in his reasoning implicitly assumes that they have the full information at their disposal.
-There is no solution to this paradox other than those that reintroduce the observer, because in reality, taking these two cases into account (as Bennett does\,\cite{Bennett_2003}, a defender of Landauer's thesis) already amounts to taking the observer into account.
+In thermodynamics, setting a data bit into the S state by~removing the partition between two compartments containing a single particle (first step of Landauer erasure) is reversible or not, depending on whether the initial value of the bit is unknown or not~\cite{Maroney2005} (see Figure~\ref{known_unknown}).
+This problem is the same as that of the Gibbs paradox, and the solution is also the same: thermodynamics considers the case where the observer has incomplete information about the system, whereas Landauer, in his reasoning, implicitly assumes that the observer has all information at his disposal.
+There is no solution to this paradox other than those that reintroduce the observer, because in reality, taking these two cases into account (as Bennett does~\cite{Bennett_2003}, a~defender of Landauer's thesis), already amounts to taking the observer into~account.

-In addition, the constraint of a single path for erasure, regardless of the initial value of the bit, stems from the requirement to work with unknown values.
-But this case is thermodynamically reversible.
-For known values, there is nothing preventing the use of two different reversible paths.
+In addition, the~constraint of a single path for erasure, regardless of the initial value of the bit, stems from the requirement to work with unknown values.
+But~this case is thermodynamically reversible.
+For~known values, there is nothing preventing the use of two different reversible paths.
 The use of a single erasing procedure for known and unknown cases is an arbitrary choice by the observer.
-Here again lies a clear inconsistency between the intention of theory and its result, the desire to eliminate the observer while reintroducing him.
+Here again lies a clear inconsistency between the intention of the theory and its result---the~desire to eliminate the observer while reintroducing~him.

-\subsection{Global concept versus local object}
+\subsection{Global Concept Versus Local~Object}

-Information is a concept that must not be confuse with its material embodiment.
-The proof is given by Landauer himself: \myquote{Information [...] is represented by engraving on a stone tablet, a spin, a charge, a hole in a punched card, a mark on paper, or some other equivalent}\,\cite{Landauer1996}.
-The material embodiment may change but information remains the same.
-The denial of this difference leads to severe inconsistencies.
+Information is a concept that must not be confused with its material embodiment.
+The~proof is provided by Landauer himself: \myquote{Information […] is represented by engraving on a stone tablet, a~spin, a~charge, a~hole in a punched card, a~mark on paper, or~some other equivalent}~\cite{Landauer1996}.
+The material embodiment may change, but information remains the same.
+The~denial of this difference leads to severe~inconsistencies.